 You can provide coaching and mentorship to team members as they develop their skills and expertise.

-As a scrum master, it is important to focus on supporting and enabling the team to work effectively and efficiently, and to help them to deliver value to their stakeholders.
+As a Scrum Master/Team Coach, it is important to focus on supporting and enabling the team to work effectively and efficiently, and to help them to deliver value to their stakeholders.

 Are your SMs supporting too many teams?

 There are a few dangers of a scrum master supporting too many teams at the same time: